cheongb002/APS360_GroupProject/README.md

 - scripts: Files that can be called directly from a terminal or run to do something.
 - utils: stores files containing functions that the various scripts will be using
 - efficientnet_pytorch: Contains code from the https://github.com/lukemelas/EfficientNet-PyTorch.git repository for EfficientNet.

+Note to self: if encountering no module error in terminal, run export PYTHONPATH=.